A Day in the Life of a Computer Emergency Response Team (CIRT) Manager

 - Act as a participant or coordinating member on SLTT community events centered around forensics and incident handling.

-- Manage a team of CERT analysts dedicated to performing incident response, forensics, and malware analysis.
+- Manage a team of CIRT analysts dedicated to performing incident response, forensics, and malware analysis.

-What is your favorite part about being a CERT Manager
+What is your favorite part about being a CIRT Manager

-What advice would you give a prospective CERT Manager?
+What advice would you give a prospective CIRT Manager?

 In forensics, curiosity is imperative.
 If you have even the slightest feeling of doubt, question it.
 One of my favorite quotes is by Albert Einstein, “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”

 If you could describe your job in 3 words, what would they be?

 Fulfilling.
 Exciting.
 Purposeful.

 What is a skill or habit that has helped you in your current role?

 I’ve always been told that I ask a lot of questions.
 Previously, I’ve had teachers and mentors tell me that I ask too many questions, however, I don’t think that’s a bad thing.
 To me, asking questions is imperative to growth and development in all aspects of life.
 It has played a huge role in my success.